fstarnaud/ozp-documentation-wiki/Sharing-Listings.md

     * Should it be whether the bookmarks was successfully received or if it is "accepted"?

 ## Webtop Mockups
-*Some changes have been made since the original mockups were created, including moving the dashboards menu down to the lower toolbar.*

 #### Dashboard Menu
 ![Dashboard Menu](https://raw.githubusercontent.com/ozone-development/ozp-documentation/master/mockups/webtop/Webtop-ShareDashboard.png)